 Overall plan

-The house is built in stone masonry, with local stone quarried from the site itself.
+The mountain home is built in stone masonry, with local stone quarried from the site itself.

 Samples made to scale, served to communicate and evaluate the desired aesthetic of the walls